project1-5/bt/report.md

 Finally I found a Travis script in the scripts folder called "travis-run-tests.sh" which ran the tests with code coverage on.
 So yes, the experience in using this tool was terrible because of a lack of in-project documentation.
 The JaCoCo project's documentation however was fine.

+Nikhil: Upvote to what Johan said about the poor documentation of Jacoco on the bt README.
+I had a bit more trouble trying to get it to work on my Ubuntu machine.
+Neither the bash script nor the mvn install command inside the script worked for me initially.
+Errors pointing to other maven plugins would prevent any reports from being created.
+After hours and hours of troubleshooting I finally found out that simply updating the Jacoco plugin version from 0.7.8 to 0.8.2 would work, and it did.

 //Document your experience in using a "new"/different coverage tool.